 Morse Museum and History Museum

-The Winter Park History Museum, located at 200 W. New England Ave. (north end of the historic Farmers’ Market building), offers free admission from 9 a.m. to noon on July 4.
-Verify hours at cityofwinterpark.org/events as 2026 details are posted closer to July 4.
+The Winter Park History Museum, located at 200 W. New England Ave. (north end of the historic Farmers’ Market building), offers free admission on Friday, July 3 from 6:00 to 9:00 p.m. and Saturday, July 4 from 10:00 a.m. to 2:00 p.m.

 AdventHealth July 4th Watermelon 5k